SenalRansara/SenalRansara/README.md

 - 👋 Hi, I’m @SenalRansara
-- 👀 I’m interested in Coding
+- 👀 I’m interested in Software and web Development
-- 🌱 I’m currently learning Python,Angular,Spring,
+- 🌱 I’m currently learning Python,Angular,Spring,Vue
-- 💞️ I’m looking to collaborate on any project that give me an Experince
+- 💞️ I’m looking to collaborate on any project that give me an Valuable Experince to my Career
-- 📫 How to reach me www.linkedin.com/in/senalransara
+- 📫 How to reach me Linkedin⚡ www.linkedin.com/in/senalransara ⚡ Email me senal.ransara38@gmail.com

 <!---
 SenalRansara/SenalRansara is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.